garyGitgit/garyGitgit.github.io/_projects/(15) webpage.md

 .image-caption{
   text-align: center;
 }
-.container {
+.video-container {
   position: relative;
   overflow: hidden;
   width: 100%;
   padding-top: 56.25%; /* 16:9 Aspect Ratio (divide 9 by 16 = 0.5625) */
 }

-/* Then style the iframe to fit in the container div with full height and width */ .responsive-iframe {
+/* Then style the iframe to fit in the video-container div with full height and width */ .responsive-iframe {
   position: absolute;
   top: 0;